 - Nutrition which supports healthy joints;

-- The joints most commonly affected are the hip, knee, elbow, shoulder, carpus and spinal column
+The joints most commonly to lose mobility are the hip, knee, elbow, shoulder, carpus and spinal column causes:

 - Traumatic injuries that result in joint instability

 - Obesity - being overweight increases the forces acting on the joint